Guote/front-end-challenge/README.md

 # Some thoughts and hiccups in the way

 - I had never worked before with Next.js, GraphQL, or StyledComponents, and only a little bit with Typescript.
 I also had to search the web to be able to manage the local storage.
 I think that in a couple of months I will look back at this code and feel embarrased, but for today, specially since I could only allocate a couple of hours every couple of days this past week, I'm proud of my work.
-- I wanted to use Redux as the context manager, which was a real pain to get working with typescript.
+- I wanted to use Redux as my context manager, which was a real pain to get working with typescript.
 I think my job here is not quite as clean as it should, because every day I kept finding new ways in which typescript or next.js didn't want to cooperate as easily as I'm accustomed to in my current workplace.
-On the other hand I got to see some of the perks of working like this, and I can't wait to incorporate what I've learned so far.
+This happened up until the last moment, when suddenly a big error on the console made me throw away a whole day of work (well, the couple of hours I was able to dedicate to this).
+I wanted so bad to get some whole components tests, but I was defeated here.
+On the other hand I got to see some of the perks of working like this, and I can't wait to incorporate what I've learned so far in my day to day work.
+- For the filtering logic, the sensible thing would have been to learn how to do it with Apollo's own tools.
+I know that, but instead I wanted to at least showcase other things that I use, in hopes of giving me a little bit of an edge over the other participants.
+That why I went for using ramda and selectors for this part.